What Homeowners Need to Know About New HVAC Refrigerant for 2025 header image

 A2L vs R410A refrigerant explanation for What Homeowners Need to Know About New HVAC Refrigerant for 2025What is the Difference Between A2L and 410A?

-According to EPA, the key difference between A2L and R-410A is the environmental impact.
+According to the EPA, the key difference between A2L and R-410A is the environmental impact.
 A2L refrigerants have a significantly lower global warming potential compared to R-410A, making them more eco-friendly.

 Can You Still Get R-22 Freon for Older AC Units?